Skip to content

 }

 The same user may want to log into your system using multiple accounts e.g. personal and work.
-Make sure you only pass passkey IDs related to the same login account as it’s quite legitimate for them to register multiple passkeys for different user accounts.
+Make sure you only pass passkey IDs related to the current account.
+It’s quite legitimate for them to register multiple passkeys for different user accounts.

 Whilst passkeys are synced across devices, this only applies across a platform/ecosystem e.g. Apple and to devices using a common cloud id.